 Insufficient Credit: What Steps To Take To Build Your Credit

-If you have never taken out a loan, used a credit card, or paid a mortgage, or used any other form of credit, then you might be "credit invisible" or "unscorable" -- meaning you have no (or limited) credit history.
+If you have never taken out a loan, used a credit card, or paid a mortgage, or used any other form of credit, then you might be "credit invisible" or "unscorable" -- meaning you have bad credit, no credit, or limited credit history.

 Your credit score is determined by your payment history, credit utilization, credit history length, new credit, and mix of credit.
 A good credit score can help you borrow loans and lines of credit with lower interest rates and higher borrowing limits.

 There are a few situations that may result in a borrower being "unscorable" or "credit invisible."
 Consumers who have no credit history, close a credit account after paying it off, or don't have an active account in the previous six months won't generate a credit score.

 Most individuals use credit in some capacity: shopping online or making store purchases with a credit card or taking out a loan such as an auto loan or student loan.
 While it may have been possible in the past, these days using a credit card is practically a necessity.

 Having established credit history is important for a number of reasons:

 - Longer credit history with on-time payment generates a good credit score

 - Many landlords conduct a credit check to determine your reliability as a tenant (if you are renting an apartment or home)

 - Utility and cable companies check your credit to determine if you need a security deposit

 - Employers may check your credit history before deciding whether or not they will offer you a job